 This makes a large quantity of spaghetti, but it can be divided into serving portions and frozen for later use.

-2 large Portobello mushrooms, cleaned, stems removed, and caps finely minced (Finely mincing the mushrooms gives them an appearance and texture similar to ground meat.)
+- 2 large Portobello mushrooms, cleaned, stems removed, and caps finely minced

 In a large microwave-safe bowl, combine the soy-based meat alternative, olive oil, onion, garlic, mushrooms, zucchini, vegetarian Worcestershire sauce, salt, black pepper, 1 tbsp Italian seasoning, nutmeg and cayenne pepper.
 Mix with a fork to combine.
 Micro-cook in the microwave on medium-high power for 5 to 6 minutes, breaking up the meat with a fork after 3 minutes.